DenOfEquity/CFgfade/README.md

 ---
 ## Advanced / Details ##
+centre conds to mean: a simple calculation to keep channel average centered around zero.
+Often seems like a free quality win.

+CFG 1 until/after step: Sets CFG to 1.0 for early/late steps.
+Normally seen based on sigmas, but done by step here for consistency with the other settings.
+This is higher priority than boosting/fading.

+CFG boost: a linear scaling increase to weight applied to CFG

+CFG fade: a linear scaling decrease to weight applied to CFG.
+Ranges of boost/fade can overlap.

 Heuristic CFG: 0 is disabled.
 Set higher than actual CFG to increase contrast, details, sharpness; or lower for the opposite.
 Delaying the start can allow pushing harder, but setting too high will cause burning.

 Reinhard Target CFG: 0 is disabled.
 Uses Reinhard tonemapping to dynamically adjust CFG.
 Could allow using higher CFGs than normal.

 Rescale CFG: 0 is disabled, best seems typically to be 0.5-0.75.
 Often a free win.

-clamp CFG @ sigma: 0 is disabled.
-Clamps CFG weighting to the minimum value when the denoising sigma drops below the value selected here.
-Small effects.

-CFG boost: a linear scaling increase to weight applied to CFG

-CFG fade: a linear scaling decrease to weight applied to CFG.
-Ranges of boost/fade can overlap.

-anti drift of latents: a simple calculation to keep channel average centered around zero.
-Often seems like a free quality win.
-Most changes occurs in the earlier steps.

 ---